ThomasWilkinson28/Guitar-Pedals/README.md

-# Guitar-Pedals

-## So far I have completed five pedals:
+# So far I have completed five pedals:
 ### 1. An emulation of the Marshall Guvnor.
 ### 2. An emulation of Electro Harmonic's Big Muff Pi.
 ### 3. A clone of the Dyna Compressor by MXR.